freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 1300.1

 Run your script and go to the rent menu.
-Then, enter `1` to pick the first bike that is available.
-Enter `555-5555` for the phone number, and a customer name of your choosing.
+Then, enter `1` to rent that bike.
+Enter `555-5555` for the phone number, and a customer name of your choosing after that.

 #### HINTS